Frequently Asked Questions and Answers from our users:

 ✅❓Can I get a tattoo while pregnant?

 🚫 Greetings from Tepoztlán 👽

 I want to share a little information about tattoos and pregnancy. 🟩It is a question that I see frequently in many groups and here a little of it.

-It is NOT advisable to get a tattoo during pregnancy, a tattoo not only has to do with aesthetics but also with health.
+It is NOT recommended to get a tattoo during pregnancy, a tattoo not only has to do with aesthetics but also with health.

 It is totally irresponsible to want to tattoo yourself at this stage.
 NO doctor would recommend that you get a tattoo while pregnant, NO ethical tattoo artist would make you that tattoo while pregnant.
 A TATTOO IS FOREVER WHAT'S THE RUSH?
 A CHILD… WHY RISK IT?
 Of course, nothing may happen, but there is a risk and as long as this risk exists, the answer will always be NO.

-🌿Another reason is that the components of the ink are made with vegetable, mineral, chemical and even animal elements depending on the brand, introducing substances of any kind to your body causes the immune system to release a torrent of other chemical substances to react or fight back, but in a pregnancy this is more likely to cause you to go into shock from an immune or allergic reaction – blood pressure drops suddenly and the airways narrow, making it difficult to breathe and causing the pulse to become weak or accelerated and this is not positive for the prenatal stage.
+🌿Another reason is that the components of the ink are made with vegetable, mineral, chemical and even animal elements depending on the brand, introduce your body Substances of any kind cause the immune system to release a torrent of other chemicals to react or defend itself, but in a pregnancy this is more likely to cause you to go into shock from an immune or allergic reaction: blood pressure drops suddenly and the airways narrow, which prevents breathing and causes the pulse to become weak or fast and this is not at all positive for the prenatal stage.

 ✅❓What to do if the pain worsens during the session?